Ikd28/DATAPROBLEM/README.md

 3. Location of patients

 In all the proper way to visualize the data provided is to divide it into chunks like I did in my visualization.
-I pulled out 100 random patients and I plotted a graph to represent it.
+I pulled out 100 random patients and I plotted a graph for each patient to visualize their progress.
+Now, I did this because, each patient is unique from the other and due to this they must have seperate graphs to visualize their progress.

 Since this will be on a larger scale in the Medical field, this approach is likely to prevent:
 i) Data Misuse